Skip to main content

 5. To define the build steps, first add steps that Jenkins should execute, like compiling code, running tests, etc. This will depend on the specific project's language and framework.

 6. To set up testing and reporting, automate steps in the build phase and include commands to run tests.
-For instance, for a Java project, this might be running mvn test.
+For instance, for a Java project, this might be running a Maven test.
 Configure Jenkins to publish test reports.
 Many testing frameworks are supported with appropriate plugins.

-7. To implement Continuous Deployment/Delivery: first is the deployment step; in the Post-build Actions, add steps for deployment.
-This could be deployed to a staging server or production server or triggering a Docker image build and push to a registry.
-Pipeline as Code (Optional): For more complex pipelines, use Jenkinsfile to define pipeline as code.
+7. To implement Continuous Deployment/Delivery, the first step is the deployment step; in the Post-build Actions, add steps for deployment.
+This could be deployed to a staging or production server or triggered by a Docker image build and pushed to a registry.
+Pipeline as Code (Optional): For more complex pipelines, use the Jenkinsfile to define the pipeline as code.
 This file is checked into the SCM.

 8. To configure Notifications: Set up notifications (like email, Slack, etc.) for build success or failure.